 Each year, Yosemite National Park welcomes over four million visitors.
-If you’re visiting Yosemite—particularly Yosemite Valley—during spring or fall when reservations aren't required, expect extremely high visitor concentrations, resulting in extended traffic delays, extremely limited parking, busy trails, and no lodging or campground availability.
-Any time spring through fall, half-hour delays are possible at entrance stations (possibly longer in spring and fall when reservations aren't required to drive into the park).
-It's best to arrive before mid-morning or in the early afternoon to avoid delays.
+If you’re visiting Yosemite—particularly Yosemite Valley—during spring or fall, expect extremely high visitor concentrations, resulting in extended traffic delays, extremely limited parking, busy trails, and no lodging or campground availability.
+Any time spring through fall, one- to four-hour delays are possible at entrance stations.
+It's best to arrive by 8 am or in the afternoon to avoid delays.

 The following information applies May through September, and on weekends and holidays during spring and fall.